Energy Saving Checklists

 Program your thermostat.
 Adjust temperature settings according to a preset schedule.
 This way you can warm up or cool down your rooms when you know you’ll be awake or at home.
+Adjusting your thermostat by just three degrees can result in an approximate 10% energy savings.
 Consider a Wi-Fi enabled smart thermostat that learns your settings.

 Keep showers short.
 Try to keep your shower to no longer than five minutes.

 Adjust your temperature settings.
 Set your water heater at 120° F.